folio-org/stripes-experiments/okapi-console/testing-the-sample-module.md

 Okapi with no state left over from earlier runs.
 This allows the POC UI to run against a known state.

-## Fetch, build and run the POC UI locally
+## Fetch and build the POC UI locally

     shell2$ git clone git@github.com:sling-incubator/jsui-experiments.git
     shell2$ jsui-experiments/redux